MarvNC/JP-Resources/readme.md

 - With this temporary deck selected, go to File -> Import, then select the txt frequency list.
 Map the first field to your term/expression field, then the second field to your frequency field. **Make sure to enable "Update existing notes when first field matches."** Then import it to your temporary deck.
 ![](images/anki_Import_2022-07-10_10-47-55.png)

 - This will update your existing notes' frequency values, but it'll also import a LOT of new unneeded cards.
-Thankfully, we we imported them to a temporary deck so this will be easy.
-Just search for your tag using `tag:backlog` and then again hit `ctrl + a` then `ctrl + d` to move them back to your vocabulary deck.
-Now we can simply delete the temporary deck along with the all the new cards that were added, just **make sure** you aren't deleting any actual cartds first.
+  - Search for your backlogged cards using `tag:backlog` and then again hit `ctrl + a` then `ctrl + d` to move them back to your vocabulary deck.
+Now we can simply delete the temporary deck along with the all the new cards that were added, just **make sure** you aren't deleting any actual cards first.

 - Finally, you can right click the `backlog` tag in the sidebar and delete it.